jrcramos/bing_auto_search/README.md

 - Basic automated search functionality
 - Simple popup interface

+## Privacy & Security

+- **No Data Collection**: The extension does not collect or transmit any personal data
+- **Local Processing**: All link detection happens locally in your browser
+- **No External Requests**: Extension doesn't communicate with external servers
+- **Temporary Storage**: Links are stored in memory only and cleared when tabs close
+- **Open Source**: Code is publicly available for security review

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).